Are Newly Treated Thyroid-Cancer Patients Hazardous to Our Health?

-Professor of Medicine in the Division of Endocrinology, Diabetes and Metabolism, with joint appointment in the Division of Medical Oncology and the Department of Molecular Virology, Immunology and Medical Genetics.
+BY MATTHEW D. RINGEL, MD, professor of Medicine in the Division of Endocrinology, Diabetes and Metabolism, with joint appointments in the Division of Medical Oncology and the Department of Molecular Virology, Immunology and Medical Genetics.
 In 2009, he was awarded the American Thyroid Association’s Van Meter Award, which is presented to an investigator age 45 or under who has made outstanding contributions to thyroid disease research.

 This autumn the question again arose in the media about whether thyroid-cancer patients just treated with a radioactive isotope of iodine pose a hazard to those around them.
 Should those individuals be quarantined before returning home following treatment?
 While this hazard may be theoretical, it is worth recalling that many members of the public have a limited understanding of radiation and an almost instinctive fear of radioactivity at any level.
 Our post-911 world involves closer monitoring of low-level radioactivity at airports, landfills and tunnels, giving the question added life.